Brazil presidential race heading for October 26 photo finish

 In the narrowest race since 1989, Brazilians have to choose between re-electing a government that has lifted millions from poverty or switching to more business-friendly policies advocated by Neves to pull the country out recession.

-Rousseff warned Brazilians in Tuesday's debate that electing Neves would lead to unemployment and threaten the social benefits gained during 12 years of rule by her Workers' Party.
+Rousseff warned Brazilians in Tuesday's debate that electing Neves would lead to unemployment and threaten the social benefits gained under 12 years of rule by her Workers' Party.

-Neves charged that Rousseff campaign propaganda told lie after lie about him and misinformed voters that he was planning to end cash transfer programs and privatise state banks.
+Neves charged that Rousseff campaign propaganda told lie after lie about him and misinformed voters that he was planning to end cash transfer programs and privatize state banks.

-The senator and former state governor hammered Rousseff over a multi-million dollar corruption scandal at state-run oil company Petroleo Brasileiro SA, which prosecutors say was used to channel bribes to the Workers' Party and its allies in the governing coalition.
+The senator and former state governor hammered Rousseff over a multi-million dollar corruption scandal at state-run oil company Petroleo Brasileiro SA (PETR4.SA), which prosecutors say was used to channel bribes to the Workers' Party and its allies in the governing coalition.

 Neves acknowledged big strides had been made in improving the social lot of Brazil's people under Rousseff's mentor and predecessor, Luiz Inacio Lula da Silva.
 But he said Brazil had stopped growing under Rousseff and inflation was out of control.
 He vowed to restore credibility and investment flows.